ibm-cloud-docs/power-iaas/global-replication-service.md

 Set the value of the `VOLUME_GROUP_ID` parameter to the primary volume group ID.
 Provide the primary volume group IDs to get the details.

-Refer to the following table for the properties and its definitions.
+Refer to the following table for the properties that you can use with the API and CLI commands for verifying the status of the volume group and its definitions.

 | Property               | Description |
 | ---------------------- | ----------- |